 Dear Applicant: Thank you for your interest in the Maryland Senatorial Scholarship Program.

-4. enroll at a two-year or four-year Maryland college or university as a fulltime (12+ credits per semester) or parttime (6-11 credits per semester), degree-seeking undergraduate or graduate student, or attend certain private career schools.
+- enroll at a two-year or four-year Maryland college or university as a full-time (12+ credits per semester) or part-time (6-11 credits per semester), degree-seeking undergraduate or graduate student, or attend certain private career schools.

-Your scholarship application packet must contain the following items and must be sent to me by U.S. mail and postmarked by, April 12, 2021 (no faxes or emails will be accepted).
-Your application package will be graded and not all applicants will be awarded.
+Your scholarship application packet must contain the following items and must be sent to me by U.S. mail and postmarked by, April 15 (no faxes or emails will be accepted).
+Your application package will be graded and not all applicants may be awarded.

 (1) a Senator Sydnor Scholarship Application Form (completed);

 (2) a personal narrative of at least 600 words (not more than 1,000) discussing the following topic: